Rage Against the Machine: 2009–2015: UK "Killing in the Name" Christmas campaign, European tour, and L.A. Rising

 In an October 2012 interview with TMZ, bassist Tim Commerford was asked if Rage Against the Machine was working on a new album.
 He simply responded, "maybe".
 Asked by TMZ again in November 2012 whether a new album was being worked on, Commerford replied "definitely maybe ... anything's possible".
 Later that month, however, Morello denied that they were working on new material, and stated that Rage Against the Machine had "no plans beyond" the reissue of their self-titled debut album.
 Morello said he would be open to recording new Rage Against the Machine material, but added that it was "not on the table right now".

 The band announced on October 9 via their Facebook page that they would be releasing a special 20th anniversary box set to commemorate the group's debut album.
-The full box set contains never-before-released concert material, including the band's 2010 Finsbury Park show and footage from early in their career, as well as a digitally-remastered version of the album, b-sides and the original demo tape (on disc for the first time).
+The full box set contains never-before-released concert material, including the band's 2010 Finsbury Park show and footage from early in their career, as well as a digitally-remastered version of the album, B-sides and the original demo tape (on disc for the first time).
 The band released 3-disc and single-disc versions.
 The collection was released on November 27.

-In an April 2014 interview with The Pulse of Radio, drummer Brad Wilk indicated that Rage Against the Machine's 2011 performance at L.A.
+In an April 2014 interview with The Pulse of Radio, drummer Brad Wilk indicated that, as far as he knew, Rage Against the Machine's 2011 performance at L.A.
 Rising was their final show.
-In February 2015, Tim Commerford precised that uncertainty was typical of the band's functioning, speculating: "It could be tomorrow; it could be 10 years from now".

-On October 16, 2015, the 2010 gig in Finsbury Park was released as a DVD and Blu-ray called Live at Finsbury Park.
+In February 2015, Tim Commerford said that uncertainty over when they might play again was typical of the band's functioning, speculating: "It could be tomorrow; it could be 10 years from now".
+On October 16, the 2010 performance in Finsbury Park was released on DVD and Blu-ray.

-2016–2019: Prophets of Rage and Rock & Roll Hall of Fame
+2016–2019: Prophets of Rage

-In May 2016, the band launched a countdown website, prophetsofrage.com, with a clock counting down to June 1.
-Accompanying the clock was an image of a broken slash through a circle with silhouettes of five people all extending their arms and clenched fists with the hashtag "#takethepowerback" underneath the timer.
-This led to speculation of the return of the band later in the year.
-However, a source close to Rage Against the Machine told Rolling Stone that the Prophets of Rage website had nothing do with the announcement of a "Rage-specific reunion", but added that "some of the members" of the band were working on a project that would include live shows.
-It was later confirmed that Prophets of Rage were a new supergroup formed by Morello, Wilk and Commerford, with Chuck D of Public Enemy and B-Real of Cypress Hill.
-The band toured through the remainder of 2016 and played the songs of the three bands in which the members of this group participated in before.